InternetHealthReport/ihr-django/README.md

 congratulations, you have a running django server

 Go to http://127.0.0.1:8000/hegemony/ to check if it is working.

+## Celery components <a name = "celery"></a>

+    You can find celery in many files including
+    - _init_.py in internethealthreport directory
+    - celery.py
+    - tasks.py
+    - settings.py

+    Celery Beat is used as a scheduler for Celery to do the task in a fixed interval of time.

+    In the __init__.py file, it just tells the apps that there is a Celery app to link with them.

+    In the celery.py file, it just integrates Celery with the app, and compine their settings, and discovers the tasks that it will be linked with.

+    The celery performs the appropriate tasks in tasks.py.

+    In settings.py, line 260+, it sets the zone of the celery and tells him which task will be scheduled and its interval.

 ## Add test data to the database <a name = "add-test-data"></a>
 In the production database some of the ids are changed to BIGINT.
 We should